Teach2Breach/snapinject_rs/README.md

 ### snapinject_rs

-A process injection using process snapshotting based on https://gitlab.com/ORCA000/snaploader , in rust.
+A remote process injection using process snapshotting based on https://gitlab.com/ORCA000/snaploader , in rust.

-~~This is a PoC version.
-It does not use dynamic resolution of API calls, etc...~~
+It creates a snapshot of a target process, and injects shellcode into it.

 This OSPEC branch uses dynamic resolution of API calls, and is more secure.
 A list of changes: